 Some of these areas may require more powerful theorem provers, available at an extra cost.

-The eMath checker is available in 4f Studio.
-The checker can be used in any place where the eMath editor is used: in 4f Textbooks when solving assignments, in 4f Notebooks and in 4f Course Books.
-The eMath checker requires that the 4f Studio server is available.
+The 4f Checker is available in 4f Studio and 4f Note.
+The checker can be used in any place where the eMath editor is used: in 4f textbooks when solving assignments, in 4f notebooks and in 4f course Books.
+The 4f Checker requires that the 4f Studio server is available.

 You check a derivation by choosing "check" in the checker menu.
 This will start the process of checking.
 The checker checks all derivation steps in parallel, using three or four different automatic theorem provers in parallell for each step.
 The checker will mark each step with either a check mark (the step is correct) or an exclamation mark (when it did not find a proof).
 The checker may also indicate a syntax error for a step that is does not understand.
 The checker menu "remove marks" will delete all checker marks.